Perspective | Joe Biden’s very manly campaign

 What does a masculine presidential campaign look like, when it’s covered in a mask, doused in hand sanitizer and dutifully wiping down its groceries?

 To be clear, staying in one’s basement continues to be the wisest and most appropriate response to a pandemic that has killed nearly 190,000 Americans, especially if you are in the vulnerable age bracket shared by Biden and Trump.
-But such caution violates Trump’s Rules For Manly Campaigning.
+But such caution violates Trump’s Rules for Manly Campaigning.
 Joe Biden is also playing by Manly Rules, but with a twist: He’s the kind of man who loves epidemiology.

 So here is Biden, embarking on a safety-first campaign, doing his hokey best to make that safety sexy.
 Last month, he slapped on his aviator sunglasses and premiered a nostalgic Corvette-themed campaign ad that looked as though it had been focus-grouped into existence by a panel made up of CDC scientists, Don Draper and a jukebox that plays only “Brown-Eyed Girl.”

 “I was afraid I’d go through those guys,” he chuckled from behind the wheel of his 1967 Sting Ray, referring to the dust-eaters behind him.
 “God, could my dad drive a car,” he continued, while popping the hood and examining the Corvette’s innards.
-The ad was 100 percent engine-revving but also 100 percent socially-distanced.
+The ad was 100 percent engine-revving but also 100 percent socially distanced.
 At one point, though he was the only person in the vehicle, Biden wore a face mask.

-Here is Joe Biden in another campaign ad, titled “That’s A President” — fifteen found-footage seconds that, some viewers noted, had the soundtrack of an ad for a truck you might use to haul the pulverized shards of a boulder around the desert.
+Here is Joe Biden in another campaign ad, titled “That’s a President” — 15 found-footage seconds that, some viewers noted, had the soundtrack of an ad for a truck you might use to haul the pulverized shards of a boulder around the desert.
 “This job is about protecting Americans,” a voice-over intoned as the screen flashed photos of Biden in between words like “strength” and “courage” but also “compassion” and “resilience.”

 Growling guitars.
 Sweet rides.
 Nice guns.